GuillaumeBarra/ffern-tech-test/README.md

 # Frontend Technical Test

 The purpose of this technical test is to assess your ability as a frontend developer.

-Finishing the remit is not required — see where you get to with the time that you have.
+Finishing is not required — see where you get to with the time that you have.

 ## The Remit